 How to Get To The Black Hills South Dakota

-The Black Hills are bordered on the north by the town of Spearfish, on the east by Rapid City and Keystone, on the south by Hot Springs, and on the west’s the border of Wyoming.
+The Black Hills are bordered on the north by the town of Spearfish, on the east by Rapid City and Keystone, on the south by Hot Springs, and the west by the border of Wyoming.
 In the center lies Custer State Park and the small town of Hill City.
-Getting around the Black Hills is easy, even for large RV’s with two exceptions, highways 16A (also known as Iron Mountain Road) and Highway 87 known as the Needles Highway.
+Getting around the Black Hills is easy, even for large RV with two exceptions, highways 16A (also known as Iron Mountain Road) and Highway 87 known as the Needles Highway.

 If you are flying into the Black Hills, the closest airport is in Rapid City, which is home to a vibrant downtown with concerts and outdoor festivals year-round.

 You might also want to check prices to fly in and out of Denver, Colorado or Billings, Montana.
 Victor met us for the South Dakota portion of our travels and we picked him up in Denver and then drove 6 hours to get to the Black Hills.
 We loved the Black Hills so much that we will be going back in a few weeks and will pick him up in Billings.

 Black Hills South Dakota Weather

 Things To Do in the Black Hills South Dakota

 While for most, it’s the draw of Mount Rushmore that initially puts their attention on the Black Hills, there is so much more to this area than the famous National Monument.
 The Black Hills National Forest is made up of 1.25 million acres (seriously, that’s a lot of trees!), which means you have a ton of options when it comes to adventures in the outdoors.

 Head to Mount Rushmore National Monument to see the incredible carvings of the 4 Presidents- Washington, Jefferson, Roosevelt, and Lincoln.
 The patriot in me felt very moved when I finally was able to stand beneath the four carved iconic faces.
 You don’t need a lot of time here, but I do recommend hiking the Presidential Trail.
 It’s only about a mile or so long, but it does require hiking up a lot of stairs.